lpavone-wn/url-shortener/README.md

 ##### MapUrlRepository
 The MapUrlRepository is the currently the sole implementation of UrlRepository.
 It stores the url data in-memory in a ConcurrentHashMap.
+Avoided adding dependency on a database to avoid any potential complications for the reviewers.

 ### Future Enhancements
 - Replace MapUrlRepository with an implementation backed by a database for